TFSM00/US-GB-Arbitrage-Finder/README.md

 ## **Problems with Deployment**

 While developing this project, the main objective was to create a single executable to make it easier for non-tech-savvy people to use it.
 However, given that one of the libraries used is **Pandas**, the executable ended with a size of around 350MB, which is unreasonable for a project this simple.
-Many different methods were used to try and reduce its' size but none were successful.
+Many different methods were used to try and reduce its' size.

 Moreover, the use of a web-app, like most of my other projects, would be overkill and repetitive, since there is almost no interaction needed.

+I ended up having to re-write the program to not use pandas and other modules by using json instead of csvs, reducing its' size to around 90MB.

 <br>